Considering a U.S. Arts Program?

 Idyllwild students spend half of each day in pre-professional training in the arts and half in university preparatory academics, including ESL (English as a Second Language.)

-The campus, near Los Angeles and Hollywood, has a film soundstage, three dance studios, seven art studios (painting, sculpture, computer graphics, ceramics, photography, drawing, and printmaking), 25 music practice rooms, an art exhibition center, and four performance facilities.
+Near Los Angeles and Hollywood, the campus has a film soundstage, three dance studios, seven art studios (painting, sculpture, computer graphics, ceramics, photography, drawing, and printmaking), 25 music practice rooms, an art exhibition center, and four performance facilities.
 Additionally, the campus has normal classrooms, science labs, and a library.

-Each year, graduates from Idyllwild are accepted to music conservatories, art schools, film schools, theatre programs, dance companies, as well as academic colleges and universities in the U.S.A.
+Each year, graduates from Idyllwild are accepted to music conservatories, art schools, film schools, theatre programs, dance companies, academic colleges, and universities in the U.S.A.

-Miller School in Virginia provides a woodshop where Woodworking students, both in groups and individually, have built kayaks, blanket chests, and other items.
+Miller School in Virginia provides a woodshop where Woodworking students, both in groups and individually, can build kayaks, blanket chests, and other items.
 Students start in the drafting section of the course by learning to draw the blanket chest.
 Next, they learn to use stationary power tools.
-After mastering the machine skills needed, they start working on the components of the chest until it is completed.
+After mastering the machine skills needed, they start working on the chest's components until they are completed.
 They also acquire the skills of hardware installation and applying finish to the completed chest.

 Arts are an integral part of education at Purnell School.
 Each girl enrolls in at least three performing and three studio art courses during her four years at the New Jersey school.
-Students in higher grades choose “elective” classes such as jazz dance, dance improvisation, the creative process in movement, acting, clowning, creative theater, classical voice training, music theory, instrumental music, and modern and world dance history.
-Each year Purnell students produce a full-length musical show in two and a half weeks during “Project Exploration.”
-They build sets, run lights and sound, design costumes, and act.
+Students in higher grades choose “elective” classes "uch as j"zz dance, dance improvisation, the creative process in movement, acting, clowning, innovative theater, classical voice training, music theory, instrumental music, and modern and world dance history.
+Each year, Purnell students produce a full-length musical show in two and a half weeks during “Project Explora" ion.”
+They build set," run lights and sound, design costumes, and act.

 Beyond traditional drawing, collage, pastels, ceramics, photography, oil painting, charcoals, and fashion design, Purnell girls also work on projects such as art portfolios and furniture installation.
 Students also take art history classes, including trips to museums in nearby New York City.